grinnell-cs/csc151-dh/_eboards/eboard04-1.md

 ### Introductory notes

+* I expect you to show up to class unless you are ill  (or have an appropriate conflict).
+If you miss class, please notify me as to why.
 * Please say your name when you ask or answer a question (even if I've just called you by name).
 * Don't forget that we have evening tutors available 7--10 p.m.